pre-commit-ci/pre-commit.ci/content/cookie_notice.md

 # Cookie Notice

-This Cookie Notice applies to your use of pre-commit.ci, any related websites, applications, or services owned and operated by Sottile Advisory Services LLC ("**pre-commit.ci**", "**we**", "**us**", "**our**").
+This Cookie Notice applies to your use of pre-commit.ci, any related websites, applications, or services owned and operated by pre-commit ci, LLC ("**pre-commit.ci**", "**we**", "**us**", "**our**").
 We use certain technologies to collect information through pre-commit.ci Services.
 In this Cookie Notice, we refer to these technologies, which include HTTP cookies,